ashleychontos/pySYD/docs/library/output.rst

 Figures
 #######

-Listed are the extensions to all possible output figures from the software:
+Listed are all possible output figures for running a single star:

- #. numax_estimates.png
+ #. :ref:`numax_estimates.png <library-output-figures-png-estimates>`
- #. global_fit.png
+ #. :ref:`global_fit.png <library-output-figures-png-global>`
- #. samples.png
+ #. :ref:`samples.png <library-output-figures-png-samples>`

-and we describe each in more detail, including the likely scenarios they arise from.
+and similar to the :ref:`file section <library-output-files>`, we describe each in more detail below.

 .. _library-output-figures-png: